bkw777/WP-2_IC-Card/README.md

 When not writing, move the write-enable switch to the locked position,
 or remove the solder from the /WE solder jumper if no switch installed.

-### Write to the ROM card using a modded WP-2
+### Write to the ROM card, option 1: Using a modded WP-2
-Cheap and convenient, but does require modifying the WP-2.
+This option is cheap and convenient, but does require modifying the WP-2 slightly.
-Actually, it's possible without even soldering anything.
+It's a single jumper wire and it's even possible with only mini-grabber test clips and not even soldering anything.

 Ben Grimmett has written software that runs on the WP-2 and writes to the flash.
 This requires adding a bodge wire inside the WP-2 to bring the /WR signal from the cpu to an un-used pin on the card slot, and configuring the card to use that pin for write-enable instead of the normal R/W pin.